F.A.Q.

 What happens after my child has been assessed?

 An individualised report will be written based on the standardised tests used in the assessment.
 General observations are also noted within the assessment.
 Recommendations for both the teachers and parents will be included in the report.
-This is usually emailed to the client in confidence, usually within a two-week period after the assessment has taken place.
+This is usually emailed to the client in confidence, usually within a two to three weeks after the assessment has taken place.

 What does a therapy session consist of?